aiida-vasp/aiida-vasp/docs/source/tutorials/silicon_sp.md

 Before we start any calculation, we need to do a few basic setups:
 1. Setup a `Computer` node, which is this computer (localhost)
 2. Tell AiiDA where to find the VASP executable, or using the `mock-vasp` executable.
-3. Upload the pseduopotentials (POTCAR) family
+3. Upload the pseudopotentials (POTCAR) family

 The following code creates  `Computer` node: